oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     -- Be sure to hit RETURN
     ```

+    * Use `-c` to downgrade just that one PDB, not the entire CDB.
     * Since you didn't specify a logging directory, it will use a default.
     * If you want to monitor the downgrade, you can open a second terminal, go to the logging directory (`/u01/app/oracle/product/23/cfgtoollogs/downgrade`) and tail the log files.